AS-28980/LoadBalancer/README.md

 # SDN-Inspired Load Balancer (C++ Implementation)

 ## Project Overview
-This project is a C++ re-implementation of an SDN load balancer that originally ran on Mininet + POX (Python).
-Instead of Mininet, it uses plain Linux sockets and multithreading to simulate:
+This project is a C++ implementation of an SDN load balancer.
+It uses plain Linux sockets and multithreading to simulate:
 - **Clients** sending requests through a load balancer
 - **Servers** (backends) with configurable artificial delays
 - A **Load Balancer** proxy that distributes connections according to different scheduling policies